-- 3.3.1.1 Exhaust Air.
-Air removed from a space or power system and not reused. - 3.3.1.2 Ventilation Air.
-The portion of supply air whose source is the outside/outdoors plus any recirculated air that has been treated and is acceptable for use by the power system ventilation system. - 3.3.2 Booster.
+- 3.3.1.1 Circulation Air.
+The portion of supply air, the source of which is the outside/outdoors, plus any recirculated air that has been treated and is acceptable for use by the power system ventilation system that is used to cool equipment located in areas unclassified per Articles 500-516 of NFPA 70. - 3.3.1.2 Dilution Air.
+The portion of supply air, the source of which is the outside/outdoors, plus any recirculated air that has been treated and is acceptable for use by the power system ventilation system that is used to cool equipment or dilute normal and abnormal releases to below a flammable level located in areas classified per Articles 500-516 of NFPA 70. - 3.3.1.3 Exhaust Air.
+Air removed from a space or power system and not reused. - 3.3.1.4 Primary Air.
+The portion of supply air, the source of which is the outside/outdoors, plus any recirculated air that has been treated and is acceptable for use by the power system for the purpose of conversion of fuel and air to power and heat. - 3.3.1.5 Ventilation Air.
+The portion of supply air, the source of which is the outside/outdoors, plus any recirculated air that has been treated and is acceptable for use by the power system ventilation system that can be used for circulation, dilution, and/or primary air applications. - 3.3.2 Booster.
 An electrically driven, sealed gas, in-line, pressure-boosting device that supplies fuel that is consumed by a continuous process without intermediate storage. - 3.3.3 Combustible.
-Capable of undergoing combustion. - 3.3.4 Compressor.
+Capable of undergoing combustion.

+- 3.3.4 Compressor.
 A device used for increasing the pressure and density of a gas. - 3.3.5 Distributed Integrated Controls (DIC).
 Systems or integrated controls used to monitor and control the functions of equipment, systems, or plants.